 3:30pm Emily Bell in conversation with David Kaye (UC Irvine School of Law)

-4:00pm Ethics of Moderation Labour – with Ciaran Cassidy (filmmaker), Caroline Sinders (Wikimedia Foundation), Talia Stroud (University of Texas at Austin) and Carla Zanoni (The Wall Street Journal).
+4:00pm Ethics of Moderation Labour – with Ciaran Cassidy (filmmaker), Anika Gupta (The Atlantic), Caroline Sinders (Wikimedia Foundation) and Talia Stroud (University of Texas at Austin).
 Moderated by Mike Ananny (USC).

 5:00pm Closing Remarks from Colin Maclay (USC) and Emily Bell (Tow Center for Digital Journalism)